Opening and Conference Welcome

 Bea Walters Smith, Spartanburg Community College

-Join Bea for a guided discussion all about today’s fundraising opportunities and challenges at community and technical colleges.
+Join Bea and Bob for a guided discussion all about today’s fundraising opportunities and challenges at community and technical colleges.

 Create a Brand and Buy-In For Your Giving Day